Nyanatiloka: Founding of the Island Hermitage

 After arriving at Sri Lanka, Nyanatiloka stayed in a hall built for Koññañño in Galle.
 Ludwig Stolz was given novice ordination at a nearby monastery and given the name Vappo.
 From Koññañño, Nyanatiloka heard about an abandoned jungle island in a lagoon at the nearby village of Dodanduva that would be a suitable place for a hermitage.
 After inspecting the snake-infested island and getting approval of the local population, five simple wooden huts were built.
 Just before the beginning of the annual monk's rainy season retreat (vassa) of 1911 (which would have been started the day after the full moon of July), Nyanatiloka and his companions moved to the Island.
 The hermitage was named Island Hermitage.
 The island was bought by Bergier in 1914 from its Burgher owner and donated to Nyanatiloka.
 In September 1911 Alexandra David-Néel came and studied Pali under Nyanatiloka at the Island Hermitage while staying with the monastery's chief supporter, Coroner Wijeyesekera.
 Visitors such as Anagarika Dhammapala and the German ambassador visited the Island Hermitage during this period.
 Several Westerners—four Germans, an American-German, an American, and an Austrian—were ordained at the Island Hermitage between 1911 and 1914.
-Stolz who had followed Nyanatiloka from Europe was ordained as a novice at the island in 1911 and was ordained under the name Vappo in Burma in 1913.